 When asked “what song represents this decade” relative to the 2000s, you’re bound to get different responses.
 But I can guarantee you that this song would be mentioned.
 Made for the soundtrack to the semi-biopic 8 Mile, Lose Yourself would not only become one of Eminem’s biggest and most iconic hits to date, but it would be one of the biggest and most iconic hits of the decade period.
 And it deserves every praise it gets.
 This is the ultimate motivation song in the same vain as Eye Of The Tiger and I Believe I Can Fly.
 It starts with a melacholy piano and organ until that iconic aggressive guitar riff comes in and starts the track.
 And of course, Eminem matches the intensity of this production with his flow and lyrics as he raps the plot to 8 Mile.
 His character, B-Rabbit, is piss poor, living in a Detroit trailer park with his mom.
 With all of this baggage, B-Rabbit gets into the ruthless world of battle rap, where he mentally prepares himself to go up against other rappers kinda like Rocky when he gets into the ring.
 He only get one shot to go all out and impress the crowd.
 This can also be a metaphor for those once-in-a-lifetime opportunities in life that you have to decide whether to take it or let it slip away.
 Lose Yourself is a song that can be applied to any situation where you’re preparing yourself for any event like a big game, a classroom presentation, or even battle rap.
 This is why, in my opinion, Lose Yourself is the best hit song of the 2000s.

 And that was my list for the 100 best songs of the 2000s.
-Have any disagreements?
-Comment below what you think are the best songs of the past decade.
+What are your favorite songs from the past decade?
+Comment below and let me know.
 In two weeks, we’re gonna hop into the DeLorean and begin our journey BACK TO THE 80s with the Worst Songs of 1980.

 SONGS OF THE WEEK